chuaml/shopify-gtag/customer-events/customer-events.md

 code to be added in [Shopify's Customer Event](https://help.shopify.com/en/manual/promoting-marketing/pixels/custom-pixels/manage#add-custom-pixel).
 * the code example in this directory should be placed in Shopify's Customer Event instead of traditional `theme.liquid`

+> WARNING: code here make no guarantee the success or correctness or anykind of promises.
+> the integration rely on Shopify's platform system and software code and Google Analytics to work properly.

 ## technical detail for nerds